on Nineteenth-Century American Literature and the Discourse of Natural History

 TM: Do you see diminishment, partial ecologies, and disjunct specificity play a role in how you relate to the ecological world?
 Have you found these terms to be transferable to the ways in which we relate to the more-than-human?

-JC: Yes, for sure.
-There are many ways I could explain how I came to this project, but one is my personal investment in it.
+JC: There are many ways I could explain how I came to this project, but one is my personal investment in it.
 Part of the difficulty in my own journey with this book has been that I didn't know how to bring together who I was with the materials that I was looking at.
 I was actually reading something recently and maybe I'll just read that here.
 It’s Leila Nadir’s piece in ASAP on ruderal ecologies when she describes her half Afghani identity and her position in the environmental humanities:

 These two sides of my life rarely touch.
 Perhaps I’ve been purposefully, unconsciously protecting them from each other—not an uncommon experience, I believe, for those of us whose personal lives and professional survival speak different languages, or for those of us whose most intimate, familial, ethnic experiences are not reflected in the disciplining whiteness of our national culture.
 I kept my two worlds and my two practices separate.
 I didn’t have a clear narrative to articulate their connection, to synthesize my two souls.